Sam Scorer

-Hugh Segar "Sam" Scorer FRIBA FRSA (2 March 1923 – 6 March 2003) was an English architect who worked in Lincoln, England and was a leading pioneer in the development of hyperbolic paraboloid roof structures using concrete.
+Hugh Segar "Sam" Scorer FRIBA FRSA (2 March 1923 – 6 March 2003) was an English architect who worked in Lincoln, England and was a leading pioneer in the development of hyperbolic paraboloid structures, particularly saddle roofs, using concrete.
 He also was involved in architectural conservation and research into the work of local 19th-century architects, as well as founding an art gallery in Lincoln, now known as the Sam Scorer Gallery.
 He held the rare distinction of having two of his buildings listed within his lifetime.

 The Usher Gallery in Lincoln held an exhibition "Sam Scorer: A Life in 14 Buildings" until January 2024.

 Family

 His grandfather was Charles Scorer (1847-1936) of 'Coombe Hurst' on Greetwell Road, the son of William Henry Scorer (1819 - 25 January 1901); the mother of Charles was Susan West, of Burwell, Lincolnshire.
 Charles married Anna Harriett Veitch (1846 - 31 October 1915) on 16 October 1873, in Chelsea.
 Charles Scorer was deputy returning officer for Sleaford elections, and worked for Burton Scorers and White; Charles died on December 13, 1936 aged 89.

 Uncles were Charles Reynolds Scorer (December 2, 1876 - August 27, 1958) who lived at 'Sunny Mount', and on Drury Lane, with a daughter, Margaret Josephine, born on 25 September 1907, and Arthur Bruce Scorer (1881 - 1951); Arthur had a daughter on 27 August 1912, Gwendolen Anna Rowland Scorer, and a son Derek Rowland Scorer (January 28, 1914 - October 4, 2012), also educated at Repton.
 One of his aunts, Dorothy (1878-1961), married Roger Oldham on 20 April 1904, at St Nicholas in Lincoln.
 As a widow, Dorothy later married his brother Charles Oldham (naturalist) in 1930.
 His great uncle was the Lincoln architect William Scorer.